andreasKroepelin/polylux/book/src/theme-gallery/index.md

 - `watermark`: file path for a watermark image to span the title slide, default "bristol/watermark.svg"
 - `logo`: file path for a logo image to appear on every slide, default "bristol/logo.svg"
-- `secondlogo`: file path for an additional logo image, to appear on the first slide only, default "bristol/secondlogo.svg" Default logos are shipped with the theme, however they can be swapped out for another institution's branding by changing the `watermark`, `logo`, and `secondlogo` file paths when instantiating the theme.
+- `secondlogo`: file path for an additional logo image, to appear on the first slide only, default "bristol/secondlogo.svg" Default logos are shipped with the theme, however they can be swapped out for another institution's branding by changing the `watermark`, `logo`, and `secondlogo` file paths or disabled by setting them to `none` when instantiating the theme.

 ### Variants
 - `title slide`: shows a nicely formatted title slide